TapiocaFox/GPU-Project/README.md

    Template generated in Section 1 is in src/LLM/Data/ChatGPT/cuda_kernel_prediction_template.txt

+   To reproduce zero-shot results, use the notebooks in src/LLM_baseline/.
+Set your OpenAI API key (via environment variable OPENAI_API_KEY or Colab secrets), install dependencies (openai, pandas, matplotlib, seaborn), configure the kernel directory path, and run the notebook cells in order.
+Results are saved to JSON files (kernel_analysis_gpu_spec_baseline.json and kernel_analysis_no_gpu_spec_baseline.json).

+   See src/LLM_baseline/README.md for details.

 4. LLM Few Shot: The data and code is in few shot directory